stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-\- 'But why HelloStocker?
+❌\- 'But why HelloStocker?
 I already have my setup'

 &nbsp;

-Because HelloStocker is not your broker.
+✅Because HelloStocker is not your broker.

 &nbsp;

 &nbsp;

-\- 'But I already trade live'
+❌\- 'But I already trade live'

 &nbsp;

-How do we know it's actually live?
+✅How do we know it's actually live?

-How do we know we see all your trades?
+✅How do we know we see all your trades?

-How do we track your real profits?
+✅How do we track your real profits?

 &nbsp;

 &nbsp;

-\- 'I don't want to put money in this app'
+❌\- 'I don't want to put money in this app'

 &nbsp;

-HelloStocker doesn't take money.
+✅HelloStocker doesn't take money.

-It gives you free virtual money - as much as you want.
+✅It gives you free virtual money - as much as you want.

 &nbsp;

 &nbsp;

-\- 'I don't have time for you'
+❌\- 'I don't have time for you'

 &nbsp;

-\- 'I would rather go scam someone who trusts me'
+❌\- 'I would rather go scam someone who trusts me'

 &nbsp;

-Well I know, scammer -> share the link in his comments.
+✅Well I know, scammer -> share the link in his comments.

 &nbsp;